USDA vs. FHA: Which Loan Is Better? | 2025

 So, in the end, USDA borrowers could get into a home with close to nothing out of pocket.

-With FHA, the home buyer must come up with a 3.5% down payment plus closing costs.
+The difference between USDA and FHA is that with FHA, the home buyer must come up with a 3.5% down payment plus closing costs.
 The FHA has no guidelines stating that the loan amount can exceed the purchase price.
 The only way to get a zero-out-of-pocket loan with FHA is to get a substantial down payment gift, down payment assistance, or seller contributions for closing costs.

 The USDA is more flexible, and buyers with little cash on hand should look into this option first.